 The China Fleet Country Club has a remarkable history.
-Born in Hong Kong, to benefit the serving ratings and other ranks of the Royal Navy, our trust continues to serve not only them but their immediate families too, who are all members by right.
+Born in Hong Kong, to benefit the serving ratings and other ranks of the Royal Navy, our trust continues to serve not only them but their immediate families too, who are all members by right (children up to the age of 18).
 Take a look at our timeline below to discover how we went from a Royal Navy Canteen on the Wanchai waterfront to one of the West Country's leading Country Clubs:

 1901 - The mud flats of Victoria Harbour were bought for $2.50 per square foot by a Hong Kong businessman who began charging for tipping rubble from the growing colony.